-Elderberry extract has antiviral activity in laboratory tests, but there are not enough good clinical trials to show whether it works against influenza.
+Elderberry extract has antiviral activity in laboratory tests, but there are too few good clinical trials to show if it works for the flu.